gessinger-hj/gepard/README.md

 * AsyncSemaphore
 * BlockingSemaphore

-The class-version in the existing Gepard.jar is 1.8, so you need to hava java 1.8 installed.
+The class-version in the existing Gepard.jar is 1.6, so you need to have at least java 1.6 installed.
 There is an ant file to build your own jar.

 Options, e.g. for the event-name must be set in the common Java format: -Dname=hello